Should You Follow the Gauge or Go by Mileage? (Expert Explained)

 On the other hand, if you drive mostly on highways and your car is newer, then going by the gauge may be more suitable for you.
 The gauge will take into account all of the factors that go into determining when an oil change is needed such as driving type, temperature levels, altitude, etc., and will offer a more accurate picture.

 It all comes down to knowing your car, and driving habits, and being aware of when the oil needs changing.
-Whichever method you choose to go for, just make sure that you are taking regular trips to the mechanic to get your oil changed.
+Whichever one you choose, just make sure that you are taking regular trips to the mechanic to get your oil changed.
 Regularly maintaining your car is essential for its longevity and performance in the long run.

 Now that we have a fair knowledge about which method is the best for changing oil, let’s dive in and look at the pros and cons of both methods for changing oil.